 - Estimated project duration should be deemed to be from the date that cleared funds are received by the Company for the initial payment or by such other date as may be confirmed in writing by the Company e.g. the proposed start date.

 - Whilst every effort will be made to achieve agreed delivery, we cannot accept liability or be held financially responsible for any late or delayed provision of our services or any targets or deadlines being missed for delivery of any Deliverables which is outside of the Company’s reasonable control.
 Matters beyond our reasonable control include the failure by the Client to provide timely instructions and Client materials or feedback when reasonably required by the Company.
 Any targets or deadlines set out in the accepted order or otherwise agreed in writing between us are estimates only.

-- Once final proofs/materials have been signed off, the Company cannot be held responsible financially or otherwise for any errors relating to print, programming or any end product.
-Please ensure that you check the final proofs/materials carefully before you sign off on them as you will then be deemed to have accepted them as being in conformity with the agreed order and any agreed Change Requests.
+- Once the final Deliverables have been signed off, the Company cannot be held responsible financially or otherwise for any errors relating to programming, print, or any end product.
+Please ensure that you check and test the final Deliverables carefully before you sign off on them as you will then be deemed to have accepted them as being in conformity with the agreed order and any agreed Change Requests.

 - The Company requires that any web or application designs are approved by the Client before coding of a site commences.
 Once the template(s) for the website are approved by the Client, coding will commence; any changes that you ask for after this point that require changes to the template or functionality will incur an additional charge.
 This charge will be advised in advance by the Company to the Client so that you can confirm that you wish us to proceed with the changes at the additional charge.
 We may not be able to continue with our work until you have confirmed how you want us to proceed and we will not be liable for any resulting delays in providing our services or the Deliverables.